 I've never been a fan of red velvet cakes because the red food coloring flavor is stronger than any other flavor in the cake.
-That is, until I found this recipe.
+That is until I discovered the secret ingredient: cocoa powder.
 The addition of cocoa powder in the batter makes these a little chocolate-y and that much more delicious.

 These red velvet waffles are something else!
-When served warm, they take on more of a cake-like texture but when frozen, they become almost crispy.
 These waffles freeze well and taste even better when toasted straight from the freezer.
 Top with whipped cream or ice cream for an indulgent breakfast or dessert.
-I wonder what other cupcake batters can be transformed into waffles…time to experiment!

 For more waffle inspiration check out this lemon cream and berries waffle sandwich!